wentropy/DynAE/README.md

-# Dynamic Autoencoder: from reconstruction towards centroids construction (IDEC).
+# Dynamic Autoencoder: from reconstruction towards centroids construction (DynAE).

 This repository contains a Tensorflow implementation of our paper Deep Clustering with a Dynamic Autoencoder: from reconstruction towards centroids construction.